 Street maintenance is a priority for the City of Bartlesville.
 Most street maintenance is funded through the City’s General Fund, which is used to fund most City operations.
 Special road projects are completed as funds become available, primarily through the voter-approved half-cent Capital Improvement Projects sales tax.

-According to the Federal Emergency Management Agency, floods are the most common of all natural disasters, with the exception of fire.
-Flooding has caused the deaths of more an 10,000 personal property damage from flooding now totals over $1 billion each year in the United States 50 states.
-Communities particularly at risk are those located in low-lying areas, near water from a dam.
+According to the Federal Emergency Management Agency, floods are the most common of all natural disasters — with the exception of fire.
+Flooding has caused the deaths of more an 10,000 people, and personal property damage from flooding totals more than $1 billion each year in the U.S. Communities particularly at risk are those located in low-lying areas, near water from a dam.

 Certain areas of Bartlesville along the Caney River and its major tributaries are subject to flooding and have flooded in the recent past.
-Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring Floodplain Development Permit approval through the Engineering Department for any construction inside the City’s floodplains.
+Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring a Floodplain Development Permit approval through the Engineering Department for any construction inside the City’s floodplain areas.

-The City of Bartlesville also has a Storm Water Management Program which provides measures to meet the National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Separate Storm Sewer System (MS4) storm water regulations.
+The City of Bartlesville also has a Stormwater Management Program which provides measures to meet the National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Separate Storm Sewer System (MS4) stormwater regulations.
 Components of the program include forms and documents to help developers understand regulations, construction permits, inspections, discharge monitoring, and public education and involvement opportunities.
 For additional information, including educational materials and ways to get involved in helping keep our waters clean, go to the Engineering Department’s Stormwater Management Page.

 White Rose Cemetery